Kovah/LinkAce-Website/content/docs/v1/configuration/application-backups.md

 weight: 50
 ---

-LinkAce provides an easy way to back up the whole application including the database to any S3-compatible service, including Amazon AWS S3, Minio or Backblase B2.
+LinkAce provides an easy way to back up the whole application including the database to the local filesystem, or any S3-compatible service, including Amazon AWS S3, Minio or Backblase B2.
 Under the hood LinkAce uses the [**Spatie Backup package**](https://spatie.be/docs/laravel-backup/v6/introduction).
 Please consult the documentation of the package for advanced configuration.

 By default, the backup system will periodically purge old backups.
 For more details, [read the default configuration](https://spatie.be/docs/laravel-backup/v6/cleaning-up-old-backups/overview#determining-which-backups-should-be-deleted).